 Students are required to participate in the clinical setting during the entire twelve (12) month class year as scheduled.
-Student rotations are scheduled at Baptist Health Medical Center-Little Rock (BHMC-LR), Baptist Health Medical Center - North Little Rock (BHMC-NLR), Baptist Health Medical Center-Conway, and Arkansas Department of Health.
-The rotations at Arkansas Blood Institute and Arkansas Children's Hospital have been temporarily on hold due to COVID-19.
+Student rotations are scheduled at Baptist Health Medical Center-Little Rock (BHMC-LR), Baptist Health Medical Center - North Little Rock (BHMC-NLR), Baptist Health Medical Center-Conway, Arkansas Department of Health, Natural State Laboratories, and Microdiagnostic Laboratories Inc. The rotations at Arkansas Blood Institute and Arkansas Children's Hospital have been temporarily on hold at this time.